DocFX/symfony-website-checklist/README.md

 23. Check that your services definitions are OK using `php bin/console lint:container`.
 24. Unless your website ecosystem doesn't like it, configure your web server to use `SameSite / strict` cookies.
 25. Define a custom (random) string for the `APP_SECRET` variable in your DotEnv file, one for each different environement.
+26. Fix your Composer dependencies versions in your `composer.json` file.
+Make them use only patch upgrades within Semantic versioning.
+27. On production

 ## 10. Dockerize your project